UltraEngine/Documentation/CPP/Package_FileType.md

 ## Returns

-If the file exists then one will be returned, otherwise zero will be returned.
+If the file exists then one or two will be returned for a file or folder, otherwise zero will be returned.